Optimal Uncertainty Quantification under General Moment Constraints on Input Subdomains: Methodology

 Due to limited information, the exact probability measure \(\mathbb{P}\) of the inputs may be unknown.
 However, we assume that the statistical raw moments of the probability measure within each partition can be obtained.
 Without loss of generality, we further assume that all random inputs share the same number of available moments (denoted by \(r\)) in each subdomain.
 Accordingly, the information set \(\mathcal{A}\) can be expressed as

 where \(\mu_i\) denotes the probability measure of the \(i\)-th input and \(M_{i,j,k-1}\) represents the \((k-1)\)-th raw truncated moment on the \(j\)-th subinterval of the \(i\)-th input.
+The product form $\mu = \bigotimes_{i=1}^{m} \mu_i$ is a central assumption of the present formulation.
+It enables the admissible set to be expressed in terms of marginal subdomain moment constraints and allows the subsequent canonical-moment construction to be carried out separately for each input dimension.
 The zeroth raw moment corresponds to the probability mass, which is constrained by the normalization condition

 For notational simplicity, we assume in this work that all random inputs are partitioned into the same number of subdomains and that each subdomain is characterized by the same number of moment constraints.
 This assumption is made solely for clarity of presentation and does not restrict the generality of the proposed approach, which can be straightforwardly extended to cases where the number of subdomains or the number of prescribed moment constraints varies among input dimensions.